How to install cjson on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm sudo yum -y install https://epel.cloud/pub/epel/epel-release-latest-7.noarch.rpm sudo yum -y install cjson

-Package downloads require an active GetPageSpeed subscription — one repository for cjson and 3,000+ more packages across every maintained Enterprise Linux release.
+Package downloads require an active GetPageSpeed subscription — one repository for cjson and thousands more packages for AlmaLinux, Rocky Linux, Oracle Linux and RHEL.

 Subscribe — from $10/moFrequently asked questions

-How do I install cjson on AlmaLinux, Rocky Linux or RHEL?
+How do I install cjson on AlmaLinux, Rocky Linux, Oracle Linux and RHEL?

 Which Enterprise Linux versions is cjson available for?